PumpkinHead99/currency-converter/README.md

 POST /api/currency/convert
 ```

+## APP info
+ - app is running by default on http://localhost:3600/
+ - api is running by default on http://localhost:3800/

 ## Additional info
 - Fixer api and others from list are limited to one base currency, subscription is needed for all currency rates
 - AI used mostly on picking react framework, styles and structure planning.
 Copilot suggestion in VSCode